 SpHERES is supported by the National Science Foundation’s Science and Technology Center for Emergent Behaviors of Integrated Cellular Systems (EBICS) and co-hosted by the Carle Illinois College of Medicine and the Department of Bioengineering.

-In 2021, each participating laboratory will host two SpHERES students who will work together virtually under the mentorship and guidance of a research faculty member, graduate student mentors, and an undergraduate who is part of the EBICS Research Experience for Undergraduates program.
+In 2022, participating laboratories will host SpHERES students who will work together under the mentorship and guidance of a research faculty member and additional mentors (graduate or undergraduate students in the lab).
 Multiple layers of mentoring will provide students with a richer, more fulfilling research experience.
-The program will be fully remote.

 SpHERES is part of the University of Illinois Urbana-Champaign Worldwide Youth in Science and Engineering Program, which partners with engineering departments across campus to share programming and broaden the experiences for participants.